SARankDirector-Minecraft/XR-android-driver/README.md

 ### Installing

+- Clone the repository into android studio
+- Change NREAL_AIR_PRODUCT_ID to 0x0424 if using XReal Air 1
-Clone the repository into android studio, and build it for your device.
+- build and run it for your device.

 ## Authors